ApolinarO/SDR/Spikes/AWS_Info_Spike/4 AWS Restart And DNS.md

 ## Setting Up A Domain Name (Optional)
 Setting up a domain name is very simple.
 All it involves is buying a spot in a Domain Name Server (DNS) and giving it an IP adress to run on.
 Some of the biggest DNS vendors includes Amazon and GoDaddy.

-Once you bought your DNS, use a configuration similar to the one below for your DNS setup:
+Once you bought your DNS, setup its configuration similar to the one below:

 ![Forward To ServerIP:Port#, Permanent Forward Type, Forward With Masking](./img/DNSConfig.png "Sample DNS Configuration")